Yegrii/Misfire/README.md

 Your manager, an executive at the company, wants to make new movies that 'recapture the magic of old Hollywood.'
 So you've decided to look at the most successful films to help generate ideas that could turn into future successful films.

+💪 Challenge II
+Help your team leader understand the data that's available in the _cinema.films_ dataset.
+Include:

+1. How many movies are present in the database?
+2. There seems to be a lot of missing data in the gross and budget columns.
+How many rows have missing data?
+What would you recommend your manager to do with these rows?
+3. How many different certifications or ratings are present in the database?
+4. What are the top five countries in terms of number of movies produced?
+5. What is the average duration of English versus French movies?
+(Don't forget, you can use the AI assistant!)
+6. Any other insights you found during your analysis

 When loading the dataset into the database, there were errors because several columns should contain INT numeric values, but there are text "null" along with the numeric data.
 Therefore, when loading data into the database, I declared all data except ID as VARCHAR.